jesse-rr/Placeholder-chrome-extension/README.md

 # Placeholder-chrome-extension

 A simple chrome extension to hold/add/remove information.
-Created by me because I wanted to search/save a link for something later I would not forget, also used to keep my github key in case I needed to do more than one pull/clone of a repo.
-It's free use, just go right ahead and clone it, remove the README.sh, alter the code & or delete it, don't care, it's just a simple extension after all.
+Created because I wanted to search/save a link for something later and to make sure I would not forget.
+Also used to keep my github key in case I needed to do more than one pull/clone of a repo.
+It's free use just go right ahead and clone it remove the README.sh alter the code and/or delete it, don't care, it's just a simple extension after all.

 ![image](https://github.com/user-attachments/assets/6a4139ac-1879-40e3-94c0-1489ddeffbfe)
 ### Configuration